Ukraine 'paid Trump lawyer for talks'

 Last week in Kiev, the prosecutor in charge of the case, Serhiy Horbatyuk, told me: "There was never a direct order to stop the Manafort inquiry but from the way our investigation has progressed, it's clear that our superiors are trying to create obstacles."

-None of our sources say that Trump used the Oval Office meeting to ask Poroshenko to kill the Manafort investigation.
+None of our sources say that Mr Trump used the Oval Office meeting to ask Mr Poroshenko to kill the Manafort investigation.
 But if there was a back channel, did Michael Cohen use it to tell the Ukrainians what was expected of them?

 Perhaps he didn't need to.

-One source in Kiev said Poroshenko had given Trump "a gift" - making sure that Ukraine would find no more evidence to give the US inquiry into whether the Trump campaign "colluded" with Russia.
+One source in Kiev said Mr Poroshenko had given Trump "a gift" - making sure that Ukraine would find no more evidence to give the US inquiry into whether the Trump campaign "colluded" with Russia.

-Poroshenko knew that to do otherwise, another source said, "would be like spitting in Trump's face".
+Mr Poroshenko knew that to do otherwise, another source said, "would be like spitting in Trump's face".

-A report by a member of a Western country's intelligence community says Poroshenko's team believe they have established a "non-aggression pact" with Trump.
+A report by a member of a Western country's intelligence community says Mr Poroshenko's team believe they have established a "non-aggression pact" with Mr Trump.

 Drawing on "senior, well placed" intelligence sources in Kiev, the report sets out this sequence of events…